Moving to Ixtapa, Mexico

 We asked people in Ixtapa if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Ixtapa, it's important to respect the local customs and traditions.
 Avoid making negative comments about the country or its people, as this is considered disrespectful.
 Do not assume everyone speaks English.
 While many people in tourist areas do speak English, it's polite to at least attempt to speak Spanish, even if it's just a few basic phrases.
 Avoid discussing controversial topics such as politics and religion.
 These subjects can be sensitive and it's best to steer clear of them unless you know the person well.
 Do not wear revealing clothing, especially in religious sites or more conservative areas.
 Mexicans tend to dress modestly, and showing too much skin can be seen as disrespectful.
 Avoid being loud or obnoxious in public places.
 Mexicans value politeness and being considerate of others.
 Do not litter.
 Mexicans take pride in their beautiful country and it's important to keep it clean.
 Avoid being overly affectionate in public.
 While it's common for friends to greet each other with a hug or a kiss on the cheek, public displays of affection beyond this can be seen as inappropriate.
 Do not arrive on time for social events.
 It's customary in Mexico to arrive 15 to 30 minutes late for social gatherings.
 Avoid refusing food or drink when offered.
 It's considered polite to accept, even if you're not hungry or thirsty.
 Do not leave a tip of less than 10-15% at restaurants.
 Tipping is customary in Mexico and it's considered rude not to leave a tip.
 Finally, do not assume that bargaining is always acceptable.
-While it's common in some markets, it's not appropriate in all situations," replied a member in Ixtapa.
+While it's common in some markets, it's not appropriate in all situations," said one expat in Ixtapa.

 About the Author